foopod/blog-3.0/_posts/2018-05-23-leading-lines.md

 description: What is a leading lines?
 Why does it make your photos more interesting?
 ---

-Watching more Youtube videos because thats how I learn.
+I have been watching more Youtube videos because thats how I learn.

 What's this?
 Leading lines?
 Make your landscape shots interesting!